Secure Remote Access

 *3300E supports 1,024 Tunnel Mode APs

-Use Cases - Remote Working
+Use Cases - Remote Work

-First, we know that not every employee in an organization requires the same level of access to company resources when working remotely.
+Firstly, we know that not every employee in an organization requires the same level of access to company resources when working remotely.

 Work and remote access with Fortinet

-Just to illustrate, the FortiAPs can be deployed with ZTP (zero-touch provisioning) and will be managed by the FortiGate NGFWs in the office.
+Just to illustrate, the FortiAPs can be deployed with ZTP (zero-touch provisioning) and will be managed by FortiGate NGFWs in the office.
 For example, if a tcorporate phone needs to be deployed, it can simply be connected to FortiAP for connectivity back to the main office.

-Do you like the content?
+Enjoying the content?
 Share it!

 EN